 ELECTRIC VEHICLE CAPABLE SPACE (EV CAPABLE SPACE).
-A designated automobile parking space that is provided with electrical infrastructure, such as, but not limited to, raceways, eables, necessary for the future installation of an EVSE.
+A designated automobile parking space that is provided with electrical infrastructure, such as, but not limited to, raceways necessary for the future installation of an EVSE.
 No electrical service or panel capacity is required for EV Capable Spaces at the time of construction.

 ELECTRIC VEHICLE READY SPACE (EV READY SPACE).
-An automobile parking space that is provided with a branch circuit and either at least one of the following: an outlet, junction box; or receptacle, or that will support an installed EVSE.
+An automobile parking space that is provided with a branch circuit and at least one of the following: an outlet; junction box; receptacle; or EVSE.